node-class-may-2023/ComIT_Node/javascript.md

 }
 ```

-* We can read this statement like: `if the players like it's 0 then show a Game Over message`
+* We can read this statement like: `if the players life is 0 then show a Game Over message`
 * It's easy to use **if condition then** phrase to detect that we need a if statement
 * Once the if statement has been executed the code flow continues